What the heck is an artist’s book?

 Printmaking

 I like doing unconventional forms of printmaking, like Gelli plate printing and kitchen table lithography.
-It’s more environmentally friendly than traditional printmaking.
+Plus it’s more environmentally friendly than traditional printmaking and it’s good for printmaking in small spaces.

 Zinemaking

 I love making books from a single sheet of paper.
-I started out with the basic folds.
+I started out with the basic folds and cuts—the cut center, the pants, or the hidden accordion.
 Then I discovered Hedi Kyle’s book, The Art of the Fold.
 It opened up all sorts of possibilities for one sheet books.

 Writing